NickHavlicek/UW-Madison-Work/Propellant Tank Size Optimization/Altitude Prediction Code/README.txt

-Check out the folder called html for a decently organized compilation of this code.
+Check out the pdf in the folder called html for a somewhat organized compilation of this code.